 Students study key world events as well as key individuals groups and events that changed the world from 1700 to the present.
 Topics covered in previous years have been Germany 1919-1948 and the Cold War from 1945-1991.
 Students create a question on any historical topic since c1750 through their Independent History Enquiry assignment.
 Throughout the course, students write essays, letters, source analysis' and articles.
-Students undertake:

-School-based Assessment
+School-based Assessment 70%

-- Folio of course work
+- Folio of course work 50%

-i les l'huen 🖻
+- Individual History Essay 20%

-- Individual History Essay 20% External Assessment 30%
+External Assessment 30%